react-page/react-page/README.md

 <br clear="both">
 <br clear="both">

-> **IMPORTANT**: This editor is pre-release and backwards compatibility is not guaranteed.
-It is maintained as a personal project by its author and core-maintainer [Aeneas Rekkas](http://github.com/aeneasr/).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->